CSpanias/cspanias.github.io/_posts/2023-10-20-Marketplace Write Up (2023).md

 ![sqli_explained](https://images.spiceworks.com/wp-content/uploads/2022/05/13064935/Functioning-of-an-SQL-Injection.png){: width="60%"}

 The process of an SQLi is explained in great detail, in a step-by-step fashion, in the [SQL Injection](https://tryhackme.com/room/sqlinjectionlm) room.

+### 2.5 Containers

 ## 3 CTF Process